top of page

 Music can also be good for the body.
 In a recent systematic review, researchers looked at peer-reviewed articles published from 1980-2020.
 Data showed that musical tempo correlated with changes in heart rate, respiratory rate, and blood pressure.
 "Music of various genres and types has been postulated to possess features that stimulate or inhibit the autonomic nervous system, which leads to variable effects on cardiovascular function."
 There appeared to be a positive impact of listening to music on heart rate variability (a good thing).
 Other studies found decreases in salivary cortisol levels- a stress hormone (Fleg, et. al. 2022).

 Listening to music can enhance exercise performance.
 It is common to see athletes grinding on a track or at the gym with headphones on.
 When I was a fitness instructor, the music we were given was designed to reduce exercise-perceived exertion and increase exercise endurance.
-We can enhance cognitive performance and shift one's arousal state.
+With music, we can enhance cognitive performance and shift our emotional state.

 Over the years, my love and appreciation for music has evolved into a tool to enhance learning.
 My 9 year old is playing Satie's Gymnopedie; my middle son plays Fur Elise, and my oldest, 15, produces his own music.
 They're not just learning the classics, they're brain training.
-Early musical training greatly enhances connectivity that persists into adulthood and facilitates neuroplasticity beyond music.
+Musical training enhances cognitive functions, particularly working memory and attention.
+Working memory is crucial for holding and manipulating information over short periods, and attention is vital for selecting and focusing on relevant information.
+Both are essential for learning and academic performance.
+Early musical training, moreover, greatly enhances connectivity that persists into adulthood and facilitates neuroplasticity beyond music.

 Music is good for the aging brain.
 Studies show that people who play an instrument showed significantly better performance in working memory and executive function than those who didn't (Vetere et al., 2023).
 A recent study found that formal musical training improves working memory (Pino et al., 2024).
 Working memory seems to play an important role in divergent thinking.
 Divergent thinking is a cognitive process that involves generating multiple, diverse solutions to a problem or question, often characterized by its open-ended and spontaneous nature.
 It is a key component of creativity, as it allows individuals to explore a wide range of possibilities and think outside the box.